Donald J. Trump reminds me of a classic “Twilight Zone” episode titled, “It’s a Good Life.”

 In this episode, we see an adorable 6-year-old boy named Anthony Freemont.
 Anthony lives in a farmhouse with his parents in a small village named Peaksville in what used to be rural Ohio.
 In the beginning, everything seems peaceful on the quiet farm until we realize Anthony has special powers that are causing quite a bit of disturbance within the community.

 Anthony has the ability to cause a blizzard on a summer day, ruining the crops.
-He has the ability to turn a gopher into a beast with three heads, turn pigs into monsters and wish playmates who challenge him into the corn field.
+He can turn a gopher into a beast with three heads, turn pigs into monsters and wish playmates who challenge him into the corn field.
 He took away the cars, electricity, machines and soap, because he doesn’t like them, flinging the Village back into the Dark Ages.
 He can command anything he wants by simply thinking it.
 He knows everyone’s thoughts and can feel everyone’s emotions.
 He hates anybody who doesn’t like him or thinks bad thoughts about him.

 Anthony has destroyed the rest of the world as he holds the few remaining residents of Peaksville imprisoned with his demands.
 His parents and neighbors are so terrorized they cater to his every whim and must CONSTANTLY reassure him his monstrous deeds are “Good, they’re REAL Good.”
 They must express their unconditional love for him, because they don’t want to be his next victim.